PANE: scalable and effective attributed network embedding: Related Work

-\header {\bf Other methods.} \prre \cite{zhou2018prre} categorizes node relationships into positive, ambiguous and negative types, according to the graph and attribute proximities between nodes, and then employs Expectation Maximization (EM) \cite{dempster1977maximum} to learn embeddings. \graphsage \cite{hamilton2017inductive} samples and aggregates features from a node’s local neighborhood and learns embeddings by LSTM and pooling. \nethash \cite{wu2018efficient} builds a rooted tree for each node by expanding along the neighborhood of the node, and then recursively sketches the rooted tree to get a summarized attribute list as the embedding vector of the node. \pge \cite{hou2019representation} groups nodes into clusters based on their attributes, and then trains neural networks with biased neighborhood samples in clusters to generate embeddings. \progan \cite{gao2019progan} adopts generative adversarial networks to generate node proximities, followed by neural networks to learn node embeddings from the generated node proximities. \dgi \cite{velickovic2018deep} derives embeddings via graph convolutional networks, such that the mutual information between the embeddings for nodes and the embedding vector for the whole graph is maximized. { $\mathsf{MARINE}$ \cite{wu2019scalable} preserves the long-range spatial dependencies between nodes into embeddings by minimizing the information discrepancy in a Reproducing Kernel Hilbert Space.}
+\header {\bf Other methods.} \prre \cite{zhou2018prre} categorizes node relationships into positive, ambiguous, and negative types, according to the graph and attribute proximities between nodes, and then employs Expectation Maximization \cite{dempster1977maximum} to learn embeddings. \graphsage \cite{hamilton2017inductive} samples and aggregates features from a node’s local neighborhood and learns embeddings by LSTM and pooling. \nethash \cite{wu2018efficient} builds a rooted tree for each node by expanding along the neighborhood of the node, and then recursively sketches the rooted tree to get a summarized attribute list as the embedding vector of the node.
+In contrast to learning-based algorithms, \nethash \cite{wu2018efficient} expands each node along with its neighboring nodes into a rooted tree and then recursively sketches the rooted tree to get a summarized attribute list as the embedding vector. \pge \cite{hou2019representation} groups nodes into clusters based on their attributes, and then trains neural networks with biased neighborhood samples in clusters to generate embeddings. \progan \cite{gao2019progan} adopts generative adversarial networks to generate node proximities, followed by neural networks to learn node embeddings from the generated node proximities. \dgi \cite{velickovic2018deep} derives embeddings via graph convolutional networks, such that the mutual information between the embeddings for nodes and the embedding vector for the whole graph is maximized. \cite{liao2018attributed} proposes a generic framework \asne for embedding social networks, which captures the structural proximity and attribute proximity using a deep neural network architecture model. $\mathtt{MUSAE}$ \cite{rozemberczki2021multi} extends the SkipGram model with negative sampling used in homogeneous network embedding \cite{perozzi2014deepwalk,node2vec2016} for attributed networks and show their method implicitly factorizes a matrix of pointwise mutual information. \sane \cite{wang2018united} trains embeddings via a united approach which combines the attention network with CBOW model \cite{mikolov2013efficient} to learn the similarity of the graph structure and attributes simultaneously. { $\mathtt{MARINE}$ \cite{wu2019scalable} preserves the long-range spatial dependencies between nodes into embeddings by minimizing the information discrepancy in a Reproducing Kernel Hilbert Space.} $\mathtt{BiANE}$ \cite{huang2020biane} jointly models the attribute proximity and the structure proximity through latent correlation training to embed bipartite attributed networks. $\mathtt{MTSN}$ \cite{liu2021motif} learns dynamic node embeddings by simultaneously modeling both local high-order structural proximities and temporal dynamics for dynamic attributed networks.
+Inspired by \cite{hamilton2017inductive}, $\mathtt{InfomaxANE}$ \cite{DBLP:conf/cikm/LiangLM20} leverages feature aggregation for the combination of topological features and node attributes, and then trains global and local embeddings based on mutual information estimation. $\mathtt{ANGM}$ \cite{DBLP:journals/www/LiuYSMZCY21} focuses on embedding networks with multipartite, hubs, and hybrid structures by combining neural networks and the {\em stochastic block model} \cite{holland1983stochastic}.